 The series was announced not long after ARROW’s success — which as of late there is lack there none of — and CONSTANTINE only got better from there, as they gave us the best cast of a lead character I’ve seen in any CB TV series yet with Matt Ryan.

 Every now and then you get an actor/actress who dives into the character they’ve been cast to portray, and I’d say 1 out of 5 actually end up embodying said character.
-Ryan was one of those, as he looked, talked, walked and smoked just like good ol’ Johnny boy.
-He managed to turn a lot of people I knew who were skeptics of him being cast as John Constantine, and whenever that happens it’s a great sign of an actor’s ability.
-If there was one specific thing about the series that separated it leaps and bounds above the rest of the pack, it was Ryan’s perfect portrayal of the “Hellblazer”.
+Matt was one of those, as he looked, talked, walked and smoked just like good ol’ Johnny boy.
+He managed to turn a lot of people I knew who were skeptics of him being Cast as John Constantine, and whenever that happens it’s a great sign of an actor’s ability.
+If there was one specific thing about the series that separated it leaps and bounds above the rest of the pack, it was Matt’s perfect portrayal of the “Hellblazer.”

 The show itself was also one of the more comic book accurate of all the rest.

 Right out of the gate with the pilot “Non Est Asylum” we were thrown directly into the mix, and exposed to all of the supernatural elements and the darkest of forces.
-Unlike Marvel who has eliminated true magic from their cinematic universe by saying, “magic’s just science we don’t understand yet,” (which came right out of THOR) while DC threw the House of Mystery’s front door wide open and told us to go wild exploring.
+Unlike Marvel who has eliminated true magic from their “cinematic universe” by saying, “magic’s just science we don’t understand yet,” (which came right out of THOR) while DC threw the House of Mystery’s front door wide open and told us to go explore.

 As a comic book fan, and especially of the occult characters, I get very offended by a company attempting to dumb down its stories, characters and canon so the mainstream audience — people who don’t read comics — can understand the material in front of their faces.
 That was one thing I loved about CONSTANTINE was that they didn’t “dumb” anything down for the audience.
 They instead allowed for the material to speak for itself, which any great storyteller does.